 Disturbed Native American Burial Ground

-Native American chief Tomochichi was resting peacefully…until the Central of Georgia Railroad erected a monument right over his grave.
-Hear Tomochichi story as well as tales of other disturbed Native American burial grounds.
+Native American chief, and friend of City founder General Oglethorpe, Tomochichi was resting peacefully…until the Central of Georgia Railroad Company erected a monument right over his grave.
+Hear how you can summon the ghost of Tomochichi’s as well as tales of other disturbed Native American burial grounds.

 Ghosts don’t worry about the weather, and neither do we.
 Savannah Ghost Tours run rain or shine.
 Verify your tour time and arrive at least 10 minutes prior to step off.
 Our beautiful city bustles year round – be sure to allocate plenty of time for parking!

 Adult Tickets are $18.99.
 Childrens’ tickets are $10.
 Savannah Ghost Tours tickets must be purchased in advance.
 Make your reservation online here and simply arrive at Oglethorpe Square, 127 Abercorn Street during your designated tour time.
 That’s it!
 No printing tickets, no worrying losing your place in the group.
 Also, no substitutions.
 Guests must attend the tour for the date and time of purchase.
 Rescheduling may be done upon approval and may be subject to a rescheduling fee.

 If you cannot find parking on the side streets, the closest parking area is State St parking garage, at the corner of E State and Drayton, address 100 E State St.